egonw/create-bridgedb-lycocyc/README.md

 Run the script
 --------------

+0. download the LycoCyc 3.3 data (see below) and unzip

+  tar zxvf lycocyc3.3.tar.gz

 1. add the jars to your classpath, e.g. on Linux with:

   export CLASSPATH=\`ls -1 *.jar | tr '\n' ':'\`